 Dr. Brumley led JP Schools in adopting a standardized district-wide curriculum, which provides all students with access to high level materials.
 He also created a Transformation Network to provide extra support and resources for our highest-need schools as part of an equity agenda, securing additional funding for these students and educators.

 Prior to joining JP Schools, Dr. Brumley served six years as DeSoto Parish Schools Superintendent in Northwest Louisiana.
-During his time in DeSoto, results greatly improved and the system now ranks as one of Louisiana's top ten districts for student academic achievement, an increase from 49th when he was named superintendent.
+During his time in DeSoto, results greatly improved and the system now ranks as one of Louisiana's top ten districts for student academic achievement, an increase from 49th.
 DeSoto also earned its first "A" rating from the Louisiana Department of Education under his leadership.
 Dr. Brumley also served as the President of the Louisiana Association of School Superintendents, representing the interests of all Louisiana school systems at the state level.

 Dr. Brumley holds a Bachelors of Science in Education from Northwestern State University in Natchitoches, a Masters of Education in School Administration from Louisiana State University - Shreveport, and a Doctorate of Education in School Leadership from Stephen F. Austin State University in Nacogdoches, Texas.
 He has served as adjunct instructor at multiple universities and has supported numerous non-profit organizations in the areas of organizational leadership.
 He has completed several post-doctorate fellowships centered around urban education in America.

 An avid marathoner, Dr. Brumley has raised in excess of $25,000 through running for organizations such as St. Jude's, Wounded Warrior Project, and the ALS Association.
 In his spare time, he enjoys spending time in outdoor pursuits, visiting with friends, spending time at church, and going to movies.